minhnguyenlinknode/IncidentApp/README.md

-# WebAPI & MVC App test
+# WebAPI & MVC/MVVMCross App test

-This is an architecture framework created by Minh Nguyen.
-It is useful for creating new project using WebAPI services with Asp.Net MVC.
+This is a basic architecture framework for creating new project using WebAPI services

+1. BackEnd service:
+   + 3-tier architecture using WebAPI with Entity framework

+2. FrontEnd clients:
+   The services will be consumed by following client apps:
+   + Web App: using Asp.Net MVC
+   + Android App: using MMVMCross with Xamarin

 # Author
- Minh Nguyen
+ Minh Nguyen (c) 2017
+ Note: For SHE Soft Test